Liz Marcell Williams, Chief Executive Officer

 Vininder Khunkhun is Assistant Professor of Psychiatry and Behavioral Sciences at Tulane University Medical School and Medical Director of the Center for Resilience, and was the founding medical director at the New Orleans Therapeutic Day Program.
 A triple-board certified psychiatrist in child and adult psychiatry and pediatrics, Dr. Khunkhun is a graduate of the College of the Holy Cross, Ross University School of Medicine in Dominica, and Tulane School of Medicine’s combined residency in general psychiatry, Department of Child and Adolescent Psychiatry.
 Dr. Khunkhun has experience working as a consulting psychiatrist in family health centers in Pittsburgh, Pennsylvania, and in residential facilities in Massachusetts.
 Dr. Khunkhun was recently named to New Orleans-based independent publication The Gambit’s “40 Under 40” class of 2017.

-Monica Stevens, Clinical Director – Middle School Campus
+Monica Stevens, Clinical Director – Middle School & high school program

 Monica Stevens is an Assistant Professor of Clinical Psychiatry at Tulane University Medical School, a consultant with the Tulane Early Childhood Collaborative, and a Clinical Director at the Center for Resilience; she was the founding medical director at the New Orleans Therapeutic Day Program.
 Dr. Stevens received her B.S. from the University of Southern Mississippi and has a Masters and Doctorate in Clinical and Health Psychology from the University of Florida.
 Dr. Stevens specializes in treating disruptive behavior disorders and uses her experience with relationship-based assessment and interventions to treat the underlying causes of these issues.
 Dr. Stevens has extensive experience addressing the impact of trauma on children and their families.
 While at Tulane, Dr. Stevens has practiced in various community agencies including those that serve the needs of very young children.
 She also has experience working with adolescents with severe psychiatric conditions in the hospital and school setting.